ArthaTi/Pepe/commands.md

 > For every command in section: X is value of the selected item from WS.
 >
 > Goto commands don't do anything if corresponding labels don't exist.
+>
+> Commands in this section do not pop.

 - `EE` - [Create label with name X](https://github.com/Soaku/Pepe/projects/2#card-7338713)
   - Calling again with the same name will result in replacing previous label